-An incident happened prior to Mass recently that prompted my writing of this particular column.
+An incident happened prior to Mass several years ago that prompted my writing of this particular column.

 I dare not compare my self to such a holy man as John Paul II.
 However, I do see the value of and the need for the time to prepare spiritually prior to Mass.
 Sometimes I may be thinking about the readings from Sacred Scripture.
 Other times I may be contemplating exactly what I am going to say in the homily.
 Frequently I think about the people that I want to remember to pray for during the Mass.
 Perhaps I may be finishing some prayers committed to memory.
 At other times I just want to be quiet, clam and reflective.